Azure-Samples/azure-ml-federated-learning/docs/targeted-tutorials/read-local-data-in-k8s-silo.md

 ### 2. Create an external silo based on your k8s cluster
 At this point, you should have a properly configured k8s cluster.
 You now need to create an **external silo** (on-premises) based on your k8s.
 Do so by following [these instructions](../provisioning/external-silos.md).
+Make note of the Azure ML compute and datastore names for your newly created silo.

 ### 3. Configure and run a test job
-- Clone this repo if you haven't already
+- Clone this repo if you haven't already, and stay at the root.
-- Explain how to adjust config file (workspace config, + compute name)
-- Explain how to point to the data (either through the command line, or through the config file)
+- Modify the config file [config.yaml](../../examples/pipelines/read_local_data_in_k8s/config.yaml) to point to your Azure ML workspace and to your external silo Azure ML compute and datastore.
+If you changed the `ml.azure.com/mountpath` in [pvc.yaml](../../mlops/k8s_templates/pvc.yaml) during step 1, you will need to adjust `local_data_path` accordingly.
+- Run the test job with the following command.
+    ```bash
+    python .\examples\pipelines\read_local_data_in_k8s\submit.py --submit
+    ```
+> **Note**: Please remember the initial prerequisite that the local data should be located in a file named: `data_file.txt`.
+This file name is hard-coded in the [run.py](../../examples/components/utils/readlocaldata/run.py) component script, so if you want to use a different file name, you will need to modify that script.

 ## Next steps
 Now that you have proven that Azure ML jobs running on the k8s cluster can indeed access local data, you can use your newly attached silo in a FL job.
 You will need to adjust the code in the _readlocaldata_ component to the type of data you are reading, then use that component in your own FL pipeline.